MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-create-number-series.md

 The selected number will now be used to fill in the **No.** field on the card or document in question, according to the settings you made on the number series line.

-## <a name="see-related-microsoft-trainingtrainingmodulesnumber-series-trail-codes-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/number-series-trail-codes-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-training" />See related [Microsoft training](/training/modules/number-series-trail-codes-dynamics-365-business-central/index)

 ## <a name="see-also" />See also